 When this step has been done, individuals need to connect with the environment, which requires the use of their interpersonal intelligence that allows them to establish relationships with others.

-The saying “the reach of one’s globalization, is given by the limits of the pronoun “WE” defines the limits of interpersonal intelligence of an individual.
+The saying “the reach of one’s globalization, is given by the limits of the pronoun “WE” and defines the limits of interpersonal intelligence of an individual.

 Each person needs to become aware of who the people and environments they care about are in order to be able to adapt.